Boyle-Lab/ATACseq-Snakemake/README.md

 ```

 **IMPORTANT**: the basename for each fastq file must be unique.
 In many cases the
-only information that will be changing between ATAC-seq experiments is the
+only information that will be changing between ChIP-seq experiments is the
 library information and the desired output directory (paths to BWA indices,
 blacklists, etc. will remain unchanged).
 It may therefore by convenient to have
 a single permanent JSON file with all of the required information except the